-The battery is automatically being charged as soon as the ST25-30 has been connected to 120/230 AC line power.
+The battery is automatically being charged as soon as the ST16-20 has been connected to 120/230 AC line power.
 Charging time on a fully drained battery is about 10 to 12 hours.
-The progress of the charging process is indicated by the battery charging status LED 9.
+The progress of the charging process is indicated by the battery charging status LED .
 During charging, the LED lights yellow.
-It turns to green, when the battery is full and charging is finished, but even when it turns green, leave unit plugged in to the AC line to maintain "trickle charging"
+It turns to green, when the battery is full and charging is finished, but even when it turns green, leave unit plugged in to the AC line to maintain "trickle charging".

 NOTE: Always charge the battery immediately after use.
-Lead-acid batteries should be kept in a charged condition.
+Lead-acid batteries must always be kept in a charged condition.
 The battery life is longer with an almost fully charged battery rather than fully discharged one.

-This can be accomplished by keeping the unit connected to a working AC outlet at all times except when wanting to operate it from its internal battery or an alternate AC supply.
+Store the unit by keeping it connected to a working AC outlet at all times except when wanting to operate it from its internal battery or an alternate AC supply.